 - Estimated visiting time: 1 hour

-During the Edo-period, the Tokugawa Shogunate banned all foreigners in Japan from 1641 until the 1850s, totally isolating the country.
+During the Edo period, the Tokugawa Shogunate closed Japan’s borders and banned all foreigners in Japan for 265 years (from 1641 until the 1850s), totally isolating the country.
 There was only one exception in the whole of Japan – Dejima Island in Nagasaki.

 Dejima is a tiny fan-shaped artificial island in Nagasaki harbor, only 15 000 m² in size.
 The island functioned as a Dutch trading post and was the only place in Japan where westerners (mainly from the Netherlands and Portugal) were allowed to live during the isolation period that lasted for two centuries.